L'Enfant prodigue (1907 film)

 L'Enfant prodigue ([lɑ̃.fɑ̃ pʁɔ.diɡ], French for "The Prodigal Son") was the first feature-length motion picture produced in Europe, running 90 minutes.
-Directed by Michel Carré, from his own three-act stage pantomime, The Prodigal Son.
-The film was basically an unmodified filmed record of his play.
-Filmed at the Gaumont Film Company studios in May 1907.
+Directed by Michel Carré, from his three-act stage pantomime, The Prodigal Son.
+The film was an unmodified filmed record of his play.
+Filmed at the Gaumont company studios in May 1907.

-The movie premiered at the Théâtre des Variétés on the Boulevard Montmartre, in Paris, on 20 June 1907.
+The film premiered at the Théâtre des Variétés on the Boulevard Montmartre, in Paris, on 20 June 1907.

 Carré directed another film version of L'Enfant prodigue in 1916.